codemasa/422Project2/Other Files/README.md

 ##
 ## Some notes about our project:
 * Due to some Git issues we often found it easiest to work on the project seperately and then bring any completed code to the team meeting to be compared, compiled, and commited from a single computer.
+* Adding the Google calendar API should be "easy enough" if you are familiar with Android and/or Java.
+This would be just for adding Google events into our app.
+Create a java file in the 422Project2/OnTRCK/app/src/main/java/project2/ontrck/ folder, make a reference to this file in the AndroidManifest.xml file found at 422Project2/OnTRCK/app/src/main/ and add a reference to your java file in the MainActivity.java file under the onItemClick function.

 ##
 ## Here are some pictures I took!